PACAK Festival Langkawi

 • youth engagement and skills-sharing activities

-Traditional music and cultural practices such as kompang, rebana, angklung, and regional traditions may also be explored through collaborative and experimental approaches that encourage new forms of participation and interpretation.
+Traditional practices and cultural forms—including kompang, rebana, angklung, storytelling, craft traditions, and regional knowledge—may be explored through collaborative and experimental approaches that encourage new forms of participation and interpretation.

-PACAK also seeks to create opportunities for local communities, youth, and practitioners to engage with broader regional and international networks while remaining rooted in Langkawi’s local context.
+PACAK seeks to create opportunities for local communities, artists, youth, researchers, and cultural practitioners to engage with broader regional and international networks while remaining rooted in the social, cultural, and environmental realities of Langkawi.

-The initiative builds upon Amir Zainorin’s experience developing cross-cultural platforms including the Stateless Mind Festival in Copenhagen and the evolving Stateless Mind Pavilion, which continues to connect artists and communities through dialogue and collaborative practices across different regions and contexts.
+The initiative builds upon Amir Zainorin’s long-term experience developing artist-led platforms and cross-cultural exchanges, including Jambatan, the Stateless Mind Festivals, the Stateless Mind Pavilion, and the Lintas Benua Residency Programme.

-PACAK believes culture remains alive through movement, exchange, and shared experience.
+PACAK believes that culture remains alive through movement, exchange, curiosity, and shared experience.